-• Use Audio information (loud speakers, video).
-Sounds can assist in providing orientation clue about a space and used to spread your messages.
+- Use Audio information (loud speakers, video).
+Sounds can assist in providing orientation clue about a space and used to spread your messages. - Avoid noise sources around you when you spread messages or give orientations and directions.

-• Do not forget to light up signs at night and to ensure the light does not create shadows.
+Do not forget to light up signs at night and to ensure the light does not create shadows.
 Distribute the light level throughout different spaces.